neintendo/quetzal-django/README.md

     'default': {
         'ENGINE': 'django.db.backends.postgresql',
-        'NAME': 'quetzal', # change this to your desired database name 'USER': 'your-username', # change this to your desired username 'PASSWORD': 'your-password', # change this to your desired password 'HOST': 'localhost',
+        'NAME': 'quetzal', # change this to your desired database name 'USER': 'your_username', # change this to your desired username 'PASSWORD': 'your_password', # change this to your desired password 'HOST': 'localhost',
         'PORT': '5432'
     }